TL;DR — Quick Answer

 - Leaky ductwork pulling dust from attics and crawlspaces into the air

-- Low humidity that keeps dust airborne (common in winter)
+- Low humidity that keeps dust airborne, common in winter

 - Pets adding dander and hair to the mix

-How to fix it
+How to fix it, in order

 Frequently asked questions